sjohnston00/predecessor-builder/README.md

 - [ ] fix `<NumberCheckbox/>` when setting toggled: false, when the ability has already been maxed out, this show an error message and doesn't untoggled the skill point, so you're stuck at this point
 - [x] Move new build page to `/builds/new` route
 - [ ] Add `backspace` functionality on the skill order section
+- [ ] Make users sign up using username, password only
+- [ ] Remove age, firstname and lastname fields from DB
+- [ ] Add authentication and authorization function that allow protected routes

 # Welcome to Remix!